Property Management Company Fees Explained: Costs, Charges, and Value

 The services that are included in property management fees are given below in a table:

-| Service Category | Included Services | What This Covers for Landlords |
+| Service Category | Included Services | What This Covers for?? |

-| Tenant Find & Letting | Property marketing, viewings, tenant referencing, right-to-rent checks | Secures suitable tenants and ensures legal compliance before tenancy begins |
+| Tenant Find & Letting | Property marketing, viewing arrangements, tenant referencing and Right to Rent checks | Finds the right tenants and ensures compliance with the law before tenancy starts. |

-| Tenancy Setup | Drafting tenancy agreement, inventory coordination, and deposit registration | Establishes legally compliant tenancy documentation and protects landlord interests |
+| Tenancy Setup | Drafting tenancy agreements, inventory checks, and registration of deposits. | Facilitates legally sound documentation of rental agreements, thereby protecting the rights of the owner. |

-| Property Maintenance | Maintenance reporting, contractor coordination, and emergency repairs | Keeps the property safe, habitable, and well-maintained throughout the tenancy |
+| Property Maintenance | Maintenance reporting, coordination of contractors, and emergency repairs are the responsibilities described to the owner. | Keeps the property secure, fit for human habitation, and well-maintained for the duration of the tenancy. |

 | Tenant Management | Tenant communication, issue resolution, tenancy renewals | Reduces landlord involvement and improves tenant retention |